MFaisal125/Cyber-Security-Course/README.md

 # Cyber-Security-Learner

 Course Objectives:
-Understand the fundamental principles and practices of cyber security.
+Understand the fundamentals principles and practices of cyber security.
 Identify and analyze various types of cyber threats and attacks.
 Implement effective security measures to protect networks, systems, and data.
 Develop skills to identify vulnerabilities and respond to security incidents.